OSGeo/OSGeoLive-doc/en/quickstart/ncWMS_quickstart.rst

 Changing the background map
 ---------------------------

-A selection of background maps are available on which data can be projected.
+A selection of background maps is available on which data can be projected.
 Select a different background map by clicking the small plus sign in the top right-hand corner of the interactive map.

 Changing the map projection
 ---------------------------